Similarity-Distance-Magnitude Activations

-We consider two representative, publicly-available decoder-only Transformer-based language models: The 3.8 billion-parameter \texttt{Phi-3.5-mini-instruct} model ($\modelPhiThreeFiveInstruct$) \citep{Abdin-2024-Phi3-TechReport}, and the 47 billion-parameter \texttt{Mixtral 8x7B Instruct v0.1} mixture-of-experts model ($\modelMixtral$) \citep{JiangEtAl-2024-Mixtral8x7B}.
-The parameters of these models stay fixed in all experiments.
+We consider two representative, open-weight decoder-only Transformer-based LMs, the parameters of which stay fixed: The 3.8 billion-parameter \texttt{Phi-3.5-mini-instruct} model ($\modelPhiThreeFiveInstruct$) \citep{Abdin-2024-Phi3-TechReport}, and the 47 billion-parameter \texttt{Mixtral 8x7B Instruct v0.1} mixture-of-experts model ($\modelMixtral$) \citep{JiangEtAl-2024-Mixtral8x7B}.

-\paragraph{Hidden-states.} For both models, we take as $\vh$ the concatenation of the final-layer hidden state of the final sequence position (i.e., the hidden state that is the input to the linear-layer over the output vocabulary for the \texttt{Yes} or \texttt{No} generation) with the sequence-wise mean over all final-layer hidden states.
+\paragraph{Hidden states.} We take as $\vh$ the concatenation of the final-layer hidden state of the final sequence position (i.e., the hidden state that is the input to the linear-layer over the output vocabulary for the \texttt{Yes} or \texttt{No} generation) with the mean over all final-layer hidden states.
 For $\modelPhiThreeFiveInstruct$, this results in $\vh \in \reals^{6144}$, and for $\modelMixtral$, $\vh \in \reals^{8192}$.